 Businesses use pneumatic conveying to move bulk materials through their facilities for processing and handling them safely and securely to avoid waste.
 Materials include pellets, minerals, food products (such as flour and sugar), sand, and a whole host of chemicals.

-For products which are in a pasty or wet condition, pneumatic conveying isn’t a practical option, for the most part.
-But for transporting large amounts of small, powdery dried products, a pneumatic conveyor is quite likely what you’ve been looking for.
+For products that are in a pasty or wet condition, pneumatic conveying isn’t a practical option, for the most part.
+But for transporting large amounts of small, powdery-dried products, a pneumatic conveyor is quite likely what you’ve been looking for.

 What’s Included in a Pneumatic Conveying System?